rancher/image-mirror/README.md

 places they need to be for Rancher and its associated projects to use them.

 > [!NOTE]
-> This repository used to be called `image-mirror`; It was renamed to better reflect its usecases, see [this](https://github.com/rancher/rancher/issues/52259) issue for more information
+> This repository used to be called `image-mirror`; it was renamed to better reflect its use cases, see [this](https://github.com/rancher/rancher/issues/52259) issue for more information.

 ## Overview